fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 Socket connection is already bound and listen by `mod_fcgid`. so we need to use `TBoundSocketSvrImpl` as socket server.

-and ofcourse you need to have `mod_fcgid` installed and loaded.
+and of course you need to have `mod_fcgid` installed and loaded.

 ### Debian